Pipenv cheat sheet for npm users

 pip install pipenv

-Configure pipenv to keep virtual environment files in the project directory.
-(I recommend adding this line to your shell init).
+2. Configure pipenv to keep virtual environment files in the project directory (recommend adding to your shell init):

 export PIPENV_VENV_IN_PROJECT=1